wildlytech/modular_acoustic_detection/get_data/macaulay/README.md

     - `-u`: The url for the checklist which will contain the names of birds of a particular region.
     - `-sp`: The path to the file where you want to save the bird names.

+5. For running scraping without webdrivers, run `macaulay_url.py` to get taxon codes file.

+6. Then run `macaulay_api_sim.py` with the approporiate arguments from the `-h` menu to download appropriate sound clips.